Microlocal Morse theory of wrapped Fukaya categories: Wrapped Fukaya categories

-\begin{proof} By pushing forward, it suffices to treat the case $M=U^+$.
-It further suffices to show the result after applying the K\"unneth embedding $\W(T^*U^+)\hookrightarrow\W(T^*(U^+\times I^k))$ (see \cite[Theorem 1.5]{gpsstructural}).
-The canonical map $L_U\to\fiber$ from Proposition \ref{fakecontinuation} is, by definition, sent by the K\"unneth functor to the continuation map $L_{U\times I^k}\to\fiber$ (which is defined since the stabilized stable ball $U^+\times I^k$ is a ball).
-The continuation map is an isomorphism in the wrapped Fukaya category of the ball, so we are done by full faithfulness of K\"unneth. \end{proof}
+\begin{proof} Note that this corollary is tautologically true if $U$ is a ball, as genuine continuation elements by definition are isomorphisms in the wrapped Fukaya category.
+By pushing forward, it suffices to treat the case $M=U^+$.
+Appealing to the fully faithful K\"unneth embedding (see \cite[Thm.\ 1.5]{gpsdescent}) $\W(T^*U^+) \otimes \W(T^*I^k) \hookrightarrow\W(T^*(U^+\times I^k))$, it further suffices to show the result after taking (the image under this embedding of) the product of this pseudo-continuation element with the continuation element $L_{I^k} \to \fiber$ (which is an isomorphism in $\W(T^* I^k)$).
+The pseudo-continuation element $L_U\to\fiber$ is, by definition, sent by this stabilization to the continuation element $L_{U\times I^k}\to\fiber$ (which is defined since the stabilized stable ball $U^+\times I^k$ is a ball).
+This latter map is an isomorphism so we are done. \end{proof}